 Smart proxy factory: This factory class is defined by application developers.
 It creates a smart proxy when a client application calls the standard CORBA narrow operation.
 The smart proxy factory class must inherit from the default proxy factory class generated by TAO's IDL compiler.
-This design ensures the factory is automatically registered with the singleton [5] proxy factory adapter via a constructor in the base class.
+This design ensures the factory is registered automatically with the singleton [4] proxy factory adapter via a base class constructor.
 For example, a TAO_Stock_Quoter_Default_Proxy_Factory class is generated from the Quoter interface and can be inherited from as shown below:

 '''

-class Smart_Quoter_Factory : public
+class Smart_Quoter_Factory : public virtual

-virtual TAO_Stock_Quoter_Default_Proxy_Factory
+TAO_Stock_Quoter_Default_Proxy_Factory

 {

 public:

 // This factory method will create the

 // smart proxy.

 virtual Stock::Quoter_ptr create_proxy

 (Stock::Quoter_ptr proxy);,

+// ...

+};

+'''

-Depending on policies set by applications, the scope of a smart proxy factory in TAO can be defined on a per-interface or per-object basis, as follows:
+Depending on policies set by applications, the scope of a smart proxy factory in TAO can be defined on a per-interface or per- public: object basis, as follows:

-- Per-interface: With this policy the same smart proxy is used for all target objects associated with a particular IDL interface.
+• Per-interface: With this policy the same smart proxy is used for all target objects associated with a particular IDL interface.
 When an object reference to a target object is obtained via narrow, a smart proxy is created to act as the stub for all operation invocations on this object.
-This policy is the most transparent because after a smart proxy factory is instantiated for an interface Foo, all calls to Foo: :narrow will use this factory to create their smart proxies. - Per-object: With this policy each target object can have a different smart proxy factory, which is less transparent but more flexible.
+This policy is the most transparent because after a smart proxy factory is instantiated for an interface Foo, all calls to Foo::narrow will use this factory to create their smart proxies.

+• Per-object: With this policy each target object can have a different smart proxy factory, which is less transparent but more flexible.
 After the first invocation on a target object the smart proxy factory is unregistered from the proxy factory adapter.
-This design ensures that new object references to target objects of the same interface will use the default proxy unless a new smart proxy factory is installed explicitly for the new object.
-This new smart proxy factory could either be another instance of the one that was created earlier or a completely different smart proxy factory that will create another type of smart proxy for the target object.
+Thus, unless a new smart proxy factory is installed explicitly for a new object, new object references to target objects of the same interface will use the default proxy.
+A new smart proxy factory could either be another instance of the one that was created earlier or a different smart proxy factory that will create another type of smart proxy for the target object.

 The proxy factory adapter delegates the task of creating a smart proxy to the factory registered with it.
 By default, this factory creates the default proxy.
-The following factory method [5] shows how a smart proxy is created and how the default proxy is passed as the formal parameter to the factory method create_proxy:
+The following factory method [4] shows how a smart proxy is created and how the default proxy is passed as the formal parameter to the factory method create_proxy:

 '''

 Stock::Quoter_ptr

 Smart_Quoter_Factory::create_proxy

 (Stock::Quoter_ptr proxy)

 {

 // Verify the default proxy and use it

 // to create the new smart proxy.

 if (!CORBA::is_nil (proxy))

-proxy = new Smart_Quoter_Proxy (proxy);
+proxy = new Stock_Quoter_Smart_Proxy (proxy);

 return proxy;

 }

 '''

 In the narrow operation used to obtain the target object, a default proxy will be created.
 As shown in the method above, this default proxy is passed along to the create_proxy invocation on the Smart_Quoter_Factor.
-This factory method stores the default proxy in the smart proxy, which it can use to communicate with the remote target object.
+This factory method stores the default proxy in the smart proxy, which it can use to communicate with the target object.